 - 1. Verification of completion of an undergraduate degree program on an official transcript from an accredited college or university with an undergraduate GPA of 2.50 or higher. - 2.
 Have a current Airframe and Powerplant certification issued by the Federal Aviation Administration (FAA) FAR Part 147. - 3.
-Verification of completion of at least 36 credit hours in General Education that must include: - a.
-15 hours in Behavioral & Social Studies - b.
-6 hours in Composition/Rhetoric - c.
-6 hours in college-level Math above the remedial Math level - d.
-3 hours in Natural Science - e.
-6 hours in Speech & Communication - 4.
+Verification of completion of at least 30 credit hours in General Education. - 4.
 Verification of completion of at least six credit hours of lower-division accounting with a grade of C or better.